port-labs/port-agent/README.md

       "report" { # Optional.
 Used to report the run status back to Port right after the request is sent to the 3rd party application
         "status": JQ, # Optional.
 Should return the wanted runs status "link": JQ, # Optional.
-Should return the wanted link or a list of links "externalRunId": JQ # Optional.
+Should return the wanted link or a list of links "summary": JQ, # Optional.
+Should return the wanted summary "externalRunId": JQ # Optional.
 Should return the wanted external run id }
   }